-30. In certain cases, an issuer seeking to revoke a failure-to-file cease trade order that has been in effect for more than 90 days may consider that the length of time that has elapsed since the date of the failure-to-file cease trade order makes the preparation and filing of all outstanding disclosure impractical, or of limited use to investors.
-This may apply to disclosure for periods that ended more than 3 years before the date of the application, or periods prior to a significant change in the issuer's business.
+26. In certain cases, an issuer seeking to revoke a failure-to-file cease trade order that has been in effect for more than 90 days may consider that the length of time that has elapsed since the date of the failure-to-file cease trade order makes the preparation and filing of all outstanding disclosure impractical or of limited use to investors.
+This may particularly apply to disclosure for periods that ended more than 3 years before the date of the application for a non-venture issuer or more than 2 years before the date of the application for a venture issuer, or for periods prior to a significant change in the issuer's business.
 An issuer seeking a full revocation order in these circumstances should make detailed submissions explaining its position.
-In appropriate cases, the principal regulator, under a passport application, or the principal regulator and the OSC, under a dual application, will consider whether the filing of certain outstanding disclosure may be unnecessary as a condition of a full revocation order.
-The factors that may be considered include one or more of the following:
+In appropriate cases, the principal regulator or, for a dual application, the principal regulator and the OSC, will consider whether the filing of certain outstanding disclosure may be unnecessary as a condition of a full revocation order.
+The factors that we may consider include one or more of the following: